-If you’ve received a letter in the post or a phone call from Kapama Debt Collectors, telling you that you owe them money, then you may have some concerns or questions on what steps to take next.
+If Kapama Debt Collectors have sent you a letter or called you about an outstanding debt, and informing you that you need to pay up, you may be wondering what to do next.
 Read on to find out more about who Kapama are, and what you should do when they get in touch with you.

 Who are Kapama Debt Collectors?